Skip to content

 I’ve insulated thousands of raked and exposed-beam sections over the years.
 We’re one of very few teams in the area that can actually do these roofs, because we’ve got the rig and the training, not just a ute and a stepladder.

-A Comfort Zone installer's tools on a corrugated iron roof with the ridge opened to pump cellulose into a raked section, Mount Burrell
+An installer's tools on a corrugated iron roof with the ridge opened to pump cellulose into a raked ceiling section — Mount Burrell

 A 40mm gap, pumped full